allnulled/rest-router/README.md

 You are respectful with your own apetences.
 U LIKE IT?
 Cool!
 Cause that is the most important of the universe: that you liked it.
 Is it?

-Fucking losers, life was too big for them to do things with logic.